 Hard drives go wonky.
 It has happened to the best of us.
-You boot your shiny new Vista computer, and you get hard drive errors along with a message that says “Cannot find STUPIDDRIVER.SYS”.
-Windows will not boot, and you’re in a panic.
+You boot your shiny new Windows computer, and you get hard drive errors along with a message that says “Cannot find STUPIDDRIVER.SYS”.
+Windows won’t boot, and you’re in a panic.
 You cannot even get into Safe Mode to run a disk scan.
 You really don’t want to have to reinstall the operating system.
 So, what do you do?

-Fortunately you can fix your Vista system and run a disk scan with nothing more than Vista’s Boot DVD.
+Fortunately you can fix your Windows system and run a disk scan with nothing more than the installation disc.

 2. Turn on your computer.
 You should be prompted to boot from CD or DVD.
 If not then you need to go into your BIOS and make sure your optical drive is your first boot device.

-3. Once the Vista DVD starts to boot, you will be presented with the first installation screen.
+3. Once the Windows DVD starts to boot, you will be presented with the first installation screen.
 Go ahead and click Next.

 4. Click on the Repair your comptuer option.